quentinproust/coding-game-es2015-dev-env/README.md

 ## Commands :

+The following commands are defined in package.json.
+They can be run with `npm run <command name>`:
-- dev : watch modification in src and test.
+- *dev* : watch modification in src and test.
 Run all tests and build for every changes.
-- build : Build all src files to dist/codingame-script.js
+- *build* : Build all src files to dist/codingame-script.js
-- test : Run test once
+- *test* : Run test once
-- tdd : watch for modification in src and test.
+- *tdd* : watch for modification in src and test.
 Run all tests for every changes.

 ## Language :